 These thoughts and feelings, the ones we’re dealing with that have been giving us so much trouble, these negative emotions – they ‘re negative.
 They’re not nice.
 They’re uncomfortable, and because of that we don’t want to feel them, we want to stuff them down and eat or drink or do whatever our own particular brand of avoidance is, to spare ourselves the pain of going through them.

 The mind tells us that this avoidance is better for us – well, maybe it’s less painful in the short term but we know deep down that this is what’s keeping us stuck.

 Instead of picking up some cake or turning on the TV to avoid that nagging emotion that won’t let up, get to a quiet place and feel it.

-Could you do that?
+Can you do that?
 Could you let it take you over?
-Could you give yourself the gift of honouring whatever it is your body and mind need you to know?
+Are you able to give yourself the gift of honouring whatever it is your body and mind need you to know?

 Because if you can, if you can allow it to well up and expand like a supernova, passing through every cell in your body then it will go and leave a cleaner place behind.

 Its part of the survival strategy of that little voice in your head to distract you away from the fact that to feel is to let go.
 The voice is what keeps your issues cooking and sabotages your best efforts because it needs your negativity to stay alive.

 But we can be free if we can commit to fully experiencing pain, shame and all their friends, and you might just find that they’re not as big and scary as the voice told you they were.
 They’re just feelings, and we can take control of them.

 At first, releasing might take a little time and practice to get to grips with, but pretty soon you’ll be doing it walking along the street, buying the groceries or doing the dishes.
 It’s great if you can catch a feeling as soon as it arises, and equally as good if you know there is something you need to look at and schedule time to go through the steps.